 Factual Reporting: MIXED

-Notes: According to their mission page “The mission of the Institute for Family Studies (IFS) is a conservative think tank that states its mission as “to strengthen marriage and family life, and advance the well-being of children through research and public education.”
-IFS was founded by William Bradford Wilcox who is Director of the National Marriage Project at the University of Virginia, Professor of Sociology at the University of Virginia and a Visiting Scholar at the conservative American Enterprise Institute.
+The Institute for Family Studies (IFS) is a conservative think tank that states its mission as “to strengthen marriage and family life, and advance the well-being of children through research and public education.”
+IFS was founded by William Bradford Wilcox, who is the Director of the National Marriage Project at the University of Virginia, a Professor of Sociology at the University of Virginia, and a Visiting Scholar at the conservative American Enterprise Institute.
 Michael Toscano is the current Executive Director.

-In 2012, Bradford Wilcox was a peer reviewer on a controversial research paper that was called “disgraceful” by the scientific community.
-This research was funded by the highly Questionable Witherspoon Institute that promotes anti-gay marriage and anti-abortion propaganda.
-While IFS themselves tends to be well sourced, their senior fellow Mr. Wilcox endorsed a poor scientific study.
+In 2012, Bradford Wilcox was a peer reviewer on a controversial research paper called “disgraceful” by the scientific community.
+This research was funded by the highly Questionable Witherspoon Institute, which promotes anti-gay marriage and anti-abortion propaganda.
+While IFS tend to be well-sourced, their senior fellow Mr. Wilcox endorsed a poor scientific study.